Board of Directors

-Douglas Waxman, President
+Douglas Waxman, Chairperson

 Douglas Waxman is a Ph.D. candidate in the Critical Disability Studies program at York University.
 He has a Juris Doctor from Osgoode Hall Law School, and Masters in Public Administration at Wagner School of Public Service at New York University.

 He has an interdisciplinary grounding in human rights, social policy and critical theory, informed by sociology, psychology, law and history.
 His work has included a range of policy research including social policy, employment policy, education policy and disability policy.